 The recipe

-- all-purpose white flour: you need simple flour without any additives.
+The ingredients are simple:- all-purpose white flour: you need simple flour without any additives.
 The last time I was making tons of this dough I tried type 'ostra' (Slovenian type), because I had 2 packs of it and wanted to get rid of them.
 It worked even better, because it was easier to mix it without clumps and the dough turned out whiter;

 - water - room temperature or lukewarm;